FATP · an independent directory·Apprenticeship data sourced from DfE, ESFA and IfATEUpdated daily · GB

 1. Actual AI delivery, not "we updated our digital curriculum."
 Ask to see a project an existing apprentice produced.
 If they can't show one, they have not delivered a cohort yet, regardless of what their website says.

 2. Achievement rate on adjacent standards.
-ST1512 is new enough that few providers have multi-year completion data on this specific standard.
+AI L4 is new enough that few providers have multi-year completion data on this specific standard.
 Their achievement rate on related Level 4 digital standards (Data Analyst, Cyber Security Technician, Software Developer) is a fair proxy.
 Above 65% is solid, above 75% is strong.

 4. Off-the-job time model that fits your operating reality.
 The 20% off-the-job rule has been revised under Skills England and varies by standard.
 Cohort delivery typically uses block release, weekly day-off, or distributed self-study.
 Pick a model that fits how your team works.